cjerzak/LinkOrgs-software/README.md

 LinkOrgs::BuildBackend(conda = "auto")
 ```

-Note that most package options require Internet access in order to download the saved machine learning model parameters and LinkedIn-based network information.
+Note that ML, transfer, and network options require Internet access on first use to download saved model parameters or LinkedIn-based network information.
+Downloaded artifacts are cached in a user-writable directory; set `LINKORGS_CACHE_DIR` to override the cache location.

 ## Quick Start